 Area and location-based assessment offer the simplest form of standardized assessment of land and/or property.
-Land tax values under this system are usually assessed based on land area, location (and possibly also land use), and property tax assessed on the basis of building area or volume.
+Land and property values under these systems are usually assessed based on their area, location, and usually include a few further coefficients related to value, such as the quality of structures.